shescott66/shescott66.github.io/README.md

 I have over 15 years of technical writing experience, including 7 years of remote work, in:

-- Analyzing and creating technical content
+- Analyzing and creating technical content.

-- Authoring highly readable and usable documentation with a deep technical focus
+- Authoring highly readable and usable documentation with a deep technical focus.

-- Leading documentation migration projects
+- Leading documentation migration projects.

-- Managing technical writing teams
+- Managing technical writing teams.

 ## SKILLS